How to Prophesy: An In-Depth Guide to Prophesying Effectively

 It's the traditional location where Jesus fed the five thousand (Mark 6:30–44), and where He later cooked breakfast for the disciples after the Resurrection (John 21:9–14).

-The people in our group gathered round to read the Scriptures next to The Church of the Primacy of St. Peter, and as the readings ended, I sensed a strong nudge from the Holy Spirit to prophesy.
+The people in our group gathered round to read the Scriptures next to the Church of the Primacy of St. Peter, and as the readings ended, I sensed a strong nudge from the Holy Spirit to prophesy.

 Nearby there were pastors among a large crowd of people unknown to me from several tour buses, so I was more than a little nervous.
 However, I know the Holy Spirit, and I know the regret that comes from not heeding Him, so I closed my eyes and began to prophesy.